Trails & Open Space

 Sandy Creek Park boasts over 12 miles of hiking trails!
 The 8-mile Lakeside Trail follows the edge of 260 acre Lake Chapman through mature hardwood forest.
 The Buckeye Horse trail is a 4.2 mile in-and-out trail for hiking and equestrian use.

 The Sandy Creek Nature Center has several trails for you to explore.
 Learn more about the Sandy Creek Nature Center trails.
 Sandy Creek Nature Center offers an ADA accessible boardwalk trail.

 In addition to the paved walking path, Southeast Clarke Park offers a short 1.5 mile nature trail that connects the Lexington Road and Whit Davis sides of the park.

-Trail Creek Park is Athens' destination for mountain biking.
+Virginia Walker Park Trails is Athens’ destination for mountain biking.
 The park includes 4.5 miles of mountain bike trails built in partnership with SORBA-Athens.
 Pedestrians and dogs on leashes are also allowed on these trails.

 Oconee River Greenway

-The Greenway currently consists of 3.5 miles of paved-multi use trail that follow the North Oconee River from Sandy Creek Nature Center to Dudley Park.
+The Greenway currently consists of 8 miles of paved-multi use trail that follow the North Oconee River from Sandy Creek Nature Center to Dudley Park and beyond towards Barnett Shoals and the University of Georgia's School of Music.
 There are also multiple spur trails of the Greenway including the Pulaski Heights Trail, the Milledge Extension Trail, and the Trail Creek Trail.

 Walking Path at Bishop Park